- Global biotech unlocking the potential of personalized therapies and closed processing systems helpful in manufacturing

-At the start of April, Orgenesis teamed up with regenerative medicine and cell therapy firm RevaTis on a new joint venture to produce certain stem cells.
+In April, Orgenesis teamed up with regenerative medicine and cell therapy firm RevaTis on a joint venture to produce certain stem cells.
 The two firms plan to leverage Orgenesis’s autologous CGT Biotech platform to advance clinical trials.
-Under the deal, RevaTis and Orgenesis will use the former’s patented technique to obtain muscle-derived mesenchymal stem cells (mdMSC) as a source of exosomes and various other cellular products.
-Orgenesis and RevaTis are hoping to build on RevaTis’s early success in animals to develop therapies and advance human trials using Orgenesis’s expertise and point-of-care platform, which include automated systems, 3D printing and bioreactor technologies.
+Under the deal, RevaTis and Orgenesis will use the former’s patented technique to obtain muscle-derived mesenchymal stem cells (mdMSC) as a source of exosomes and other cellular products.
+The companies are hoping to use Orgenesis’s expertise and point-of-care platform, which include automated systems, 3D printing and bioreactor technologies.

 Meanwhile, Orgenesis and ExcellaBio have developed a breakthrough manufacturing process for so-called bioxomes, which are synthetically made exosomes or extracellular vesicles (EVs).
 The latter are what transfer DNA, RNA, and proteins to other cells, thereby altering the function of targeted cells.
-Until now, exosome/EV production has been based on conventional, complex and costly methods of ultracentrifugation or ultrafiltration.
-However, the two companies have demonstrated the scale up of Bioxomes through a proprietary technique, while generating consistent and repeatable results, including uniform particles sizes.
+Until now, exosome/EV production has been based on conventional, complex and costly methods of ultrafiltration.
+However, the two companies have demonstrated the scale-up of Bioxomes through a proprietary technique, while generating consistent and repeatable results, including uniform particles sizes.

-In January this year, Orgenesis added the University of California, Davis to its point-of-care network.
-The first project with UC Davis Health is on developing and commercializing a lentiviral manufacturing system which will address a significant unmet need in the market for an efficient and scalable manufacturing process, according to the company.
+Orgenesis has added the University of California (UC), Davis to its point-of-care network.
+The first project with UC Davis Health is on developing and commercializing a lentiviral manufacturing system which will address a significant unmet need in the market for an efficient and scalable manufacturing process.

 - Massive upside potential as the sale of Masthercell Global equips Orgenesis with a war chest for acquisitions